 Block play involves all areas of human development at all ages.
 It develops gross and fine motor skills: balance and coordination, grasp and release, dexterity, eye-hand coordination.
 As well as creativity, logical thinking, organizing, planning, and problem solving.
 In addition, spatial awareness develops as structures take form.
 Because obstacles arise, successful projects also require focus, patience, and perseverance.
 Learning to deal with setbacks is essential.

 In addition children learn basic principles of mathematics and science.
 Specifically an awareness of shape, dimensionality, and volume.
 As well as an experiential understanding of balance and stability and the unyielding force of gravity.
 Along the way they begin to figure out how many planks they need to build what they’re planning.

 Block play can be solitary or in a group.
 Working with others develops valuable social skills.
 From attentive listening while communicating clearly to compromise, and cooperation.
-With KAPLA, the key to success is building a solid base.
+With KAPLA building blocks, the key to success is building a solid base.
 Doing so requires and refines all these skills.